nofatclips/codecademy-ember/01-What-is-Ember/05-My-Body-Is-A-Template/exercise.md

         {{partial "someNameHere"}}
     </script>

 where `someNameHere` is the name you used in the `data-template-name` tag.
+It's a string, so you need to wrap it in quotes.